Hedi Slimane: Fashion

 In July 2007, Slimane did not renew his contract at Dior Homme.
 Discussions about funding Slimane's own label failed.
 Slimane stated he did not want to lose control of his name and management of his own brand.
 He returned to fashion and portrait photography.

 In March 2011, following John Galliano's dismissal from Dior, Slimane was linked with the creative director position.
 In March 2012, Yves Saint Laurent and its parent company PPR announced that Slimane would replace Stefano Pilati as creative director.
 He based his creative studio in Los Angeles rather than the brand's Paris headquarters.
 In April 2016, Anthony Vaccarello succeeded Slimane as creative director for Yves Saint Laurent.

 In January 2018, LVMH announced that Slimane would become creative director at Céline.
 Under Slimane's direction, the brand dropped the French accent, becoming Celine.

 In April 2018, Slimane won more than €8 million in a lawsuit against Kering after he was paid €667,000 instead of €10 million for his non-compete clause.

 In January 2019, Slimane presented his first stand-alone menswear show for Celine.
+In December 2019, he selected TikToker Noen Eubanks as the face of Celine's next line.

 In July 2020, Slimane presented his men's spring-summer 2021 collection in a video shot at the Circuit Paul Ricard in France during confinement.
 Beginning in 2021, he presented his collections outside the official Paris ready-to-wear calendar in short film format, filmed at locations including the Château de Chambord, the Baie des Anges in Nice, the Hôtel de la Marine in Paris, the Wiltern in Los Angeles, the Bibliothèque Nationale de France in Paris, and the Mojave Desert.
 In April 2021, Slimane presented his fall-winter 2021 women's collection in a video shot at the Château de Vaux-le-Vicomte.

 On 26 June 2022, Slimane showed his spring-summer 2023 collection for Celine at the Palais de Tokyo, the same location where he presented his autumn-winter collection for Dior Homme twenty years earlier.
 Published notes accompanying the show quote him as saying he "wanted to pay tribute to the institution and remember this moment in [his] menswear reform."